AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 // 1, 2, 3, 4, 5
 </code></pre>

 It's essentially an alternative to the regular old school imperative for loop that we're used to, where we manually have to access the elements of the array we're looping over and requires us to keep track of the index.
-The for...of loop takes care of all of that for us, we just need to point to pass it the array we want to loop over and it will directly give us the elements of that array without us having to access the elements by index, as opposed to the for...in loop statement for example.
-Fun fact, the for...of loop can also be used for other objects such as sets and strings (and more)!
+The <b>for...of</b> loop takes care of all of that for us, we just need to pass it the array taht we want it to loop over and it'll directly serve us the elements of that array without having to access them by index (as opposed to the <b>for...in</b> loop statement for example).
+Fun fact, the <b>for...of</b> loop can also be used for other objects such as sets and strings (and more)!
 Neat, right?.

-The object that is passed to a for...of loop usually needs to be an 'iterable'.
-The important thing to understand here, is that the for...of loop doesn't actually loop over the object by itself, but makes use of an 'iterator' function that is attached to the iterable.
-The for...of loop simply invokes that iterator function and makes use of it to generate the correct sequence of items.
-This means that arrays, set, strings, etc. already have such an iterator function built into them that predicates in what sequence the for...of loop will go over the elements.
-Dr. Axel Rauschmayer’s gives a good summary of what iterables and iterators are in his book “exploring ES6”:
+The object that is passed to a <b>for...of</b> loop usually needs to be an <b>iterable</b>.
+The important thing to understand here, is that the <b>for...of</b> loop doesn't actually loop over the object by itself, but makes use of an <b>iterator</b> function that is attached to the iterable.
+The <b>for...of</b> loop simply invokes that iterator function and makes use of it to generate the correct sequence of items.
+This means that arrays, sets, strings, etc. already have such an iterator function built into them that predicate in what sequence the <b>for...of</b> loop will go over the elements.
+In <a href='https://exploringjs.com/es6.html'>exploring ES6</a>, Dr. Axel Rauschmayer gives a good summary of what iterables and iterators are:

 <blockquote>
 An iterable is a data structure that wants to make its elements accessible to the public.
-It does so by implementing a method whose key is Symbol.iterator.
+It does so by implementing a method whose key is <b>Symbol.iterator</b>.
 That method is a factory for iterators.
 </blockquote>

-In essence, iterables are sequences of data that are intended to be traversed and consumed, and at the same time hold their own iterator function stored inside an object property with the identifier 'Symbol.iterator'.
+In essence, iterables are sequences of data that are intended to be traversed and consumed, and at the same time hold their own iterator function stored inside an object property with the identifier <b>Symbol.iterator</b>.
 It describes what the sequence of items should look like when it's being looped over.
-What javascript Symbols are is widely outside the range of this article (<a href='https://www.javascripttutorial.net/es6/symbol/'>you can learn more about Symbols here</a>), and isn't even of much concern here, we simply need to implement this function to make an object iterable.
+What javascript Symbols are is widely outside the range of this article (you can learn more about Symbols <a href='https://www.javascripttutorial.net/es6/symbol/'>here</a>), and isn't really of much concern for the purposes of this article, we simply need to implement this function to make an object iterable.
 More on that later.

 <blockquote>An iterator is a pointer for traversing the elements of a data structure (think cursors in databases).</blockquote>